MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/DetailedInstructions.md

 - Run PowerShell as Administrator with Elevated Execution Policies
 - Load the module via cmd: `Import-Module microsoft.applicationinsights.iisconfigurator.poc.psd1`

+## Proxy

+When monitoring a machine on your private intranet, it will be necessary to perform actions through a proxy.

+The PowerShell commands to download and install the IISConfigurator from the PowerShell Gallery do support a `-Proxy` parameter.
+Please review the instructions above when writing your installation scripts.

+The Application Insights SDK will need send your application's telemetry to Microsoft.
+We recommend configuring proxy settings for your application in your web.config.
+See [Application Insights FAQ: Proxy Passthrough](https://docs.microsoft.com/azure/azure-monitor/app/troubleshoot-faq#proxy-passthrough) for more information.

 ## Enable Application Insights Monitoring